My wife and I had just returned from an anniversary trip together.

 I’m not going to solve world hunger in this post.
 Instead, I’d like to give you a piece of bread.

-And even if I could give you a bulletproof marriage (I can’t), a blog post isn’t really the place for that.
+And even if I could give you a bulletproof marriage, a blog post isn’t really the place for that.
 No, I’m going to attempt something much more modest.
-I’m going to share something that’s essential, but usually neglected, in the lives of busy marriages.
+I’m going to share something that’s essential, but usually neglected, in the lives of our busy marriages.

-But before you switch tabs and go back to your cat video, hear me out.
+But before you go back to Facebook or Netflix, hear me out.

 I’m not saying that ‘date nights’ are the only way to get good, uninterrupted time together.
-But they’re probably the easiest way to start.
+But if you have children, getting out of the house may be the only way for that to happen.
+Even if your kids are angels, the threat of being interrupted is enough to make connecting much harder.

 In any event, if you’re not dating your spouse, you’re in danger of inching toward a stale, boring marriage.
 Or worse.